 If your aid is not enough to cover all your costs, you either must pay the difference on your own with cash, check or credit card or enroll in the Payment Plan, which will allow you to pay what you still owe later.
 A non-refundable payment of $30 is charged to enroll in the payment plan.

-If your aid is not yet finalized.
+My aid is not yet finalized.
+Now what?

 If your aid has not been finalized yet by the time you want to register for classes, you will be required to pay for your charges at the time of registration.
 Another option is to enroll in the Payment Plan that carries a $30 non-refundable fee.